freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 Problem there is the need to avoid the resource conflict with the possible future attachment of the kernel driver.

-The work was sponsored by The FreeBSD Foundation and Mellanox Technologies.
+Sponsor: The FreeBSD Foundation
+Sponsor: Mellanox Technologies

 ## Device Mode USB ##